pandegaabyan/SVM-from-Scratch/README.md

-# Project AI - Breast Cancer Classification using SVM from Scratch
+# Breast Cancer Classification using SVM from Scratch
-### Pandega Abyan Zumarsyah

 The Breast Cancer data was sourced from Kaggle under the name Breast Cancer Wisconsin.
 The dataset consists of two classes: Benign and Malignant.
 It includes 30 features such as radius_mean, texture_mean, radius_worst, and radius_se.
 Initially, feature selection was performed based on the cross-correlation values between each feature.
 Subsequently, the data was split into training and testing sets.